A Quantum Network Processor Unit for Distributed Quantum Computing

 \subsection{Quantum Communication Protocols}

-With the shared EPR pairs between quantum nodes, two types of quantum communication protocols, TP-Comm and Cat-Comm, can be utilized for quantum communication and remote gate operations~\cite{haner2021QMPI, wu2022collcomm, wu2022autocomm, Wu2023QuComm}.
+With shared EPR pairs between quantum nodes, two quantum communication protocols, TP-Comm and Cat-Comm, can be utilized for quantum communication and remote gate operations~\cite{haner2021QMPI, wu2022collcomm, wu2022autocomm, Wu2023QuComm}.

-Figure~\ref{fig:tp-cat-comm} illustrates example quantum circuits for these protocols.
+Fig.~\ref{fig:tp-cat-comm} shows the quantum circuits for these protocols.
 The TP-Comm protocol, shown in Fig.~\ref{fig:tp-cat-comm}(a), employs a prepared EPR pair to teleport a qubit state from node A to node B. Once the state is teleported, the qubit in node B can serve as the control qubit in a CNOT gate, effectively realizing a remote CNOT gate between the two nodes.

 In comparison, the Cat-Comm protocol, shown in Fig.\ref{fig:tp-cat-comm}(b), utilizes a shared EPR pair to entangle the qubit in node B with the data qubit in node A through the ``cat-entangler'' circuit.
 After generating this entanglement, the qubit $q_0'$ in node B acts as an intermediary for the remote CNOT operation.
 Subsequently, the ``cat-disentangler'' circuit disentangles the qubit $q_0'$ in node B from the other two qubits to complete the remote CNOT operation.
 Unlike the TP-Comm protocol, the Cat-Comm protocol does not teleport the quantum state, which restricts the supported remote gate operations.
 However, Cat-Comm enables ``broadcasting'' of entanglement, making it suitable for multi-node or collective operations\cite{haner2021QMPI, wu2022collcomm}.